Our complete guide to horseback riding in Kyrgyzstan in 2025

 Going with a CBT

-Directly with nomadic people
+Directly with nomads

 Our selection of local guides